igarashi50/w3c-dash/README.md

 ## Data Flow
 1. **Data Fetching**: Run `node scripts/fetch-w3c-data.js` to fetch the latest W3C API data and save it to `data/*.json`.
 2. **Data Loading**: The dashboard loads these JSON files in the browser and processes them via `w3c-api.js`.
-3. **UI Rendering**: `index.html` and `w3c-dash.js` builds tables and popups for interactive exploration.
+3. **UI Rendering**: `index.html` and `w3c-dash.js` build tables and popups for interactive exploration.

 ## Dependencies
-No npm or package.json required
+No npm or package.json is required

 ## License
 See [LICENSE](LICENSE) for details.

 ## Disclaimer
 The information provided by this application is based on data fetched from the public W3C API.
-However, the accuracy, completeness, or reliability of the data is not guaranteed.
+However, the accuracy, completeness, or reliability of the information and data is not guaranteed.
 Use of the fetched data is subject to the terms and conditions set by the W3C API.

 ## Author
 Maintained by @igarashi50